 All in all, the vibe is unmatched, you get the oldies who have been surfing this break since the beginning of time, groms (beginner surfers), and even dogs out there, all enjoying their time chillin’ in and out of the water.

 You can pay to park in a dusty parking lot, so don’t be alarmed if you think you’ve gone down the wrong road, you didn’t.
-Or park on HWY 101 and walk in.

 Warning: you might come across adolescent great white sharks, so keep an eye out.

 Boneyard at Doho is the perfect break if you're new to surfing.
 This area welcomes groms and has tables and grassy areas to accommodate families.

 The water quality is not great, and it is a borderline zoo for foamies, so if you know what you are doing, I’d highly suggest going south to San O.

 However, it is never a bad time here, everyone is happy just to be out in the water, and party waves are a regular occurrence.